-In any case, take suitable precautions against all unnecessary exposure to radiation by minimizing exposure time and by utilizing distance and shielding.
+In any case, take suitable precautions against any unnecessary exposure to radiation by minimizing exposure time, and by utilizing distance and shielding.

-Additional information on the basics of radiation is provided in Section 9 of this manual.
-If more detailed information is desired, contact Ludlum Measurements, Inc.
+Additional material on the basics of radiation is provided in Section 9 of this manual.
+If more information is desired, contact Ludlum Measurements, Inc.